Character Encodings in Plain English: Handling Text Properly

 style I fill:#ffcccc

 UTF-8 emerged as the solution to ASCII’s limitations.
 It’s a variable-length encoding that can represent every character in the Unicode standard while maintaining backward compatibility with ASCII.
-This means the first 128 characters in UTF-8 are identical to ASCII, but it can also handle millions of additional characters from virtually every writing system on Earth.
+This means the first 128 characters in UTF-8 are identical to ASCII, but it can also handle over a million additional codepoints, covering virtually every writing system on Earth.

 Why Encoding Problems Happen in Web Scraping